-Tarsha Whitmore Sparks Instagram Frenzy In Busty & Barely-There Black Dress With Dangerous Slit
+Tarsha Whitmore Sparks Instagram Frenzy In Busty & Barely There Black Dress With Dangerous Slit

 Tarsha Whitmore has her fans gripped.
-The Australian model and social media sensation might come with tiny bikinis as her trademark, but today has seen the 19-year-old deliver some slinky eveningwear.
+The Australian model and social media sensation might use tiny bikinis as her trademark, but today has seen the 19-year-old deliver some slinky evening wear.
 The blonde has updated her Instagram account in an impossibly stylish and very sexy dress, with the platform appearing to be in somewhat of a frenzy over the beauty’s look.

 Tarsha posted two snaps.
 Both showed the model appearing to enjoy a night out, with an alfresco balcony setting and a beverage suggesting that the model might have been out at a bar or hotel.
-Tarsha was sizzling in a barely-there and all-black dress that was a curve-hugger through and through.
-While the gown came long-sleeved, it was making up for the cover-up by virtue of a plunging neckline and a dangerously high leg slit.
+Tarsha was sizzling in a barely there all-black dress that was a curve-hugger through and through.
+While the gown was long-sleeved, it was making up for the coverup by virtue of a plunging neckline and a dangerously high leg slit.
 Of course, this pro can rock even the most dangerous of outfits.

 Tarsha’s cleavage-flashing was perfectly managed, with a likewise smashing finish from the model’s killer legs.
 Tarsha appeared to be rocking a fully braless look, but this isn’t a star who winds up in the wardrobe malfunction department.

 Tarsha was photographed looking glammed-up in every way possible.
 The beauty was made up with defined lip liner and bronzer accentuating her features, with her long and curled hair worn down.
 A stylish tan bag accessorized the dress, although Tarsha appeared to have opted out of jewelry.
 While the first photo saw Tarsha deliver a direct gaze, the second saw her have more fun with a stuck-out tongue as she held a drink.